jayclees/ckeditor5/packages/ckeditor5-engine/docs/framework/deep-dive/schema.md

 } )
 ```

-Now it starts to make sense - `myElement` can inherit all children from the `$block` element, while disallowing some specific nodes.
+Now it starts to make sense - `myElement` can inherit all children from the `$block` element, but it will disallow some specific nodes.

 ### Precedence over allow rules